 This paper extends the supply and demand analysis on the domestic container shipping industry.
 It is mainly focusing on three problems.
 Problem 1 is how to measure the demand curve in domestic container shipping, to find out whether the demand side is elastic or inelastic towards the market trend.
 After analyzing the demand side, the same analysis applied to the supply side.
 Problem 2 discusses a domestic container shipping's market structure, including how the supply capacity responds to market trends.
 Problem 3 is about combining the demand and supply side into the dynamic of the supply and demand curve.

-Domestic Container Shipping Market Profile:

-A Case Study of Indonesia

-Tri Achmadi and Izzuddin Baqi

-Abstract.
-As the largest archipelagic country globally, the shipping industry has played important roles in supporting Indonesia's economy.
-However, the Indonesian Ship Owners Association (INSA) stated that Indonesia's commercial shipping was experiencing an oversupply.
-This research was conducted to determine the equilibrium between Indonesia's container shipping market's supply and demand.
-The analysis was carried out on nine major container shipping liner routes in Indonesia.
-The methods used include regression analysis, relational analysis, supply and demand curve analysis, market equilibrium analysis, market structure analysis, and voyage calculation analysis.
-The research data input is based on Ship Arrival and Departure Report (Laporan Keberangkatan dan Kedatangan Kapal/LK3) data and the generic data from simulation results with business actors.
-The results show that the demand curve for containers is inelastic with a value of 0.31, which indicates that the cargo-owners have no choice but to deliver the goods at a freight rate determined by the shipping company.
-Meanwhile, the supply capacity curve is elastic with a value of 3.16, which indicates that the shipping company can adjust the capacity of the supply quantity.
-The demand curve on the Surabaya-Makassar route and the supply curve has an equilibrium point at a quantity of 99 million TEUs.Nm and a price of IDR 2.16 million / TEUs.
-As for the Jakarta-Surabaya route, the demand curve does not intersect the supply curve due to an over-supply.
-The supply curve should shift to the left to find its equilibrium by reducing the supply capacity by 258 thousand TEUs.

-Introduction

-Indonesia is the largest archipelagic country in the world, with more than 17,000 islands, of which 6000 islands are inhabitant.
-Indonesia has built more than 1500 ports to provide distribution access, where 120 of them are run by state-owned enterprise and equipped with Container Handling Terminal.
-With the increasing number of container throughput at the port from 7,2 million in 2009 to 14,7 million in 2019, the rate of containerization is still expected to continue in the future.
-The trend also depicted the importance of the container shipping industry in Indonesia.
-At present, there are more than 860 liner routes for container shipping provided by more than 50 companies across Indonesia.

 Indonesia has a merchant fleet of 24,046 vessels with a capacity of 38.5 million GT.
 However, this number cannot yet be identified for each type of ship, especially for container ships.
-According to INSA (Indonesian Ship Owner Association), Indonesia's commercial shipping was experiencing an oversupply (Yasinta 2015).
+According to INSA (Indonesian Ship Owner Association), Indonesia's commercial shipping was experiencing an oversupply [1].
 Therefore, further research is needed on the domestic shipping industry's condition to determine the conditions of demand and supply of domestic container shipping.